SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/group-view.md

 ### Left pane

 Here you will see a list of available users and/or resources that can be added to the group view.
-Select the users/resources you require and click the right arrow ![icon][img2] to add them to the pane on the right.
+Select the users/resources you require and click <i class="ph ph-arrow-circle-right" aria-label="Arrow right"></i> to add them to the pane on the right.

 > [!NOTE]
 > You can also select users and resources individually by double-clicking them.

-Click **Select all** ![icon][img6] to select all the users/resources in the list above.
-Click **Unselect all** ![icon][img7] to unselect all the users and resources.
+Click **Select all** (<i class="ph ph-check-circle" aria-hidden="true"></i>) to select all the users/resources in the list above.
+Click **Unselect all** (<i class="ph ph-minus-circle" aria-hidden="true"></i>) to unselect all the users and resources.

 ### Right pane

 Displayed here are all the users and resources you added to the group view.
-To remove a user or a resource from this list, select it and click the left arrow ![icon][img1].
+To remove a user or a resource from this list, select it and click <i class="ph ph-arrow-circle-left" aria-label="Arrow left"></i>.
 The users and resources you have chosen are displayed in the group view in the same order as in the pane on the right.
-To change this order, select a user or resource and click arrow up ![icon][img3] or arrow down ![icon][img4] to move it up or down.
+To change this order, select a user or resource and click <i class="ph ph-arrow-circle-up" aria-label="Arrow up"></i> <i class="ph ph-arrow-circle-down" aria-label="Arrow down"></i> to move it up or down.

 ## <a id="troubleshoot"></a>Why is the Edit button greyed out?